WHAT IS FASCISM?

 A common refrain is that those in jail deserve to be there because they have a debt to pay to society.
 As for those who get off lightly with only a probation sentence, it can’t be that bad, can it?
 Well, it is pretty bad, in fact.
 The system milks anyone who makes one false step—and their families—to the max.
 One Baltimore woman, a nurse’s aide, incurred thousands of dollars in fines and repeated jail time for a single DUI offense that caused no accident or injuries (Dewan).
 An Alabama woman, a day-care center custodian, experienced similar financial hell from a single driving-on-at-expired-license conviction (Stillman, “Get out”).
 Both were poor and Black but gainfully employed until they lost their job due to jail time, which prevented them from paying their fines and pushed them deeper into the hole and back into jail—a vicious circle for people at the edges of respectable society.

 Ever more inventive ways are devised to place an extreme punitive financial burden on the offender—known in the parlance as “offender-funded justice”—while depriving them of the means to pay.
 Underscoring their arbitrariness, the myriad administrative and correctional fees issued by courts, jails, probation agencies, electronic surveillance contractors, and so forth, vary among states and cities, some putting a greater burden on the taxpayer, others on the defendant.
 Typical rates that a misdemeanor offender will pay might include $2,000 to a bail bondsman, $1,500 to a lawyer, and $250 to the court.
-If the offender is able to avoid jail time and be put on probation, there will be fees amounting to $80-$200 per month to the probation service, and another $300-$400 per month in rehabilitation courses, which can stretch from as little as twelve hours for first-timers to thirty months or more for repeat offenders.
-If electronic surveillance or house arrest is imposed, a GPS ankle bracelet rental can run $300-$500 per month.
-Many sex offenders are saddled with electronic monitoring for life and struggle to make these payments as they are routinely denied employment.
+If the offender is able to avoid jail time and put on probation, there will be fees amounting to $80-$200 per month to the probation service, and another $300-$400 per month in rehabilitation courses, which can stretch from as little as twelve hours for first-timers to thirty months or more for repeat offenders.
+If electronic surveillance or house arrest is imposed, a GPS ankle-bracelet rental can run $300-$500 per month.
+Many sex offenders are saddled with electronic monitoring for life and struggle or fail to make these payments as they are routinely denied employment.

-Another misconception is that taxpayers pay for prisoners, who hardly deserve the right to bask in the lazy comfort of a government-funded jail cell.
+Another misconception is that we pay for prisoners, who hardly deserve the right to bask in the lazy comfort of a taxpayer-funded jail cell.
 The reality is that the taxes are eaten up by bloated prison bureaucracies and there is still a shortfall of funds.
 Since the 1980s, the jailed population has burgeoned beyond the capacity of existing budgets.
 Governments have thus turned to private companies and contractors who claim to operate prisons more cheaply, with resulting deterioration in conditions and kickbacks to powerful politicians (Korecki).
 Both private and state jails charge prisoners for everything from room and board and medical care to laundry and toilet paper.
 The average “pay-to-stay” rate is a hefty $68 per day or $25,000 per year.
 Some local jails in California charge prisoners as much as $100-$150 a day (Eisen).
 You might hope these high costs would guarantee a basic standard of care and protection for the incarcerated, expected of a developed country.
 But the quality of U.S. prisons is by all accounts dreadful, with threadbare medical and virtually no psychiatric care, along with beatings, arbitrary punishments, and 70,000 rapes annually (Gopnik).

-The fees incurred by prisoners might be recouped through forced labor but for the outrageous crumbs for wages contemptuously tossed at prisoners; Louisiana pays four cents an hour (Rabuy & Kopf).
+The fees incurred by prisoners might be recouped through forced labor but for the outrageous crumbs for wages contemptuously tossed at them; Louisiana pays four cents an hour (Rabuy & Kopf).
 Working mothers or relatives often have to pay for an imprisoned family member’s necessities (soap, toothpaste, phone calls, emails), at artificially inflated rates that can run up to $10,000 per year (Lewis & Lockwood).
 If the family can’t support them, they go into debt while in prison, making it all the more difficult to get a financial foothold when they get out.
 Prisoners thus accumulate huge debts from years in jail.
 Collection agencies are hired to harass their families to pay up on their behalf, and they hound parolees upon their release, which in turn contributes to the high recidivism rate, as parolees have a hard enough time finding gainful employment and acceptance back into the community even without any indebtedness.
 Many prison debts simply go unpaid, for reasons that are not hard to understand: they have no bearing on reality.

 Jack up the state of fear

 The most effective weapon for keeping a population docile is psychological terror: the ensemble of intersecting anxiety-inducing processes and effects dispersed throughout daily life.
 Because these forms of mass distress are normalized to appear as universal and inevitable, there is scant awareness of their collective function and little coordinated response or protest.
-We do not mean crude, Big Brother-style repression.
+We do not necessarily mean crude, Big Brother-style repression.
 Repression in its contemporary American incarnation is far more sophisticated and subtle.
 The best way to describe it is by breaking down the generalized, faceless terror into its components (terror here being distinct from terrorism, i.e., destructive acts carried out by self-identified terrorists).

 Financial terror refers to the distress of being heavily burdened, or rendered indigent, by unmanageable or unanticipated financial pressures and hardships.
 Eighty percent of Americans are in debt to an average of $38,000, mainly auto loans and credit-card debt, while average mortgage debt per household adds another $190,000.
 The average student loan debt per undergraduate student is $49,000; 28 percent of those with student loans default.
 Master’s degree graduates of Columbia University’s film program have an average debt of $181,000, and some have debts up to $300,000 (Korn & Fuller).
 It’s often said that people have no one but themselves to blame for money problems since it’s a personal choice.
 But this downplays the circumstances that force many to fall into debt in the first place, which is to rescue themselves from economic constraints or crises or to help other family members.
 It also ignores the aggressive, predatory activities of financial organizations and educational institutions to induce people to go into debt.
-Capital One Financial Corporation, for example, earns $23 billion in interest each year with its bespoke targeting of the lower echelons of wages earners in order to “push people into debt who would have otherwise avoided it” and “profit off people’s misery,” as one former employee puts it (Botella).
+Capital One Financial Corporation, for example, earns $23 billion in interest each year with its bespoke targeting of the lower echelons of wage earners in order to “push people into debt who would have otherwise avoided it” and “profit off people’s misery,” as one former employee puts it (Botella).

 It would be nice if society could acknowledge and take more responsibility for the ease with which it allows people to become indebted instead of smugly blaming individuals.
 Unfortunately for Americans, the tendency to hold the poor responsible for their own failures is long-entrenched and has religious roots going back to the Puritans, who “brought with them…a biblically prescribed view that God helps those who help themselves, that poverty is a kind of sin, the result of a willful failure to work and thrive” (Snedeker).
 But the problem runs deeper: